Gautzilla/AdventOfCode/README.md

 # AdventOfCode
-Puzzle solvings for Advent of Code : https://adventofcode.com/2021/about
+Puzzle solvings of the [Advent of Code](https://adventofcode.com/2021/about)